SamScott3000/passionfruit/README.md

 ## Features

-This site uses ISR (Incremental Static Regeneration), allowing for on the fly edits in Prismic to appear without a full site rebuild.
+- This site uses ISR (Incremental Static Regeneration), allowing for on the fly edits in Prismic to appear without a full site rebuild.
+- Implemented dynamic routing

 ## Getting Started